 Assessment decisions are based on market data.
-Proper appraisal conclusions require reliable market data and sufficient understanding of the circumstances surrounding sale data.
+Proper appraisals require reliable market data and sufficient understanding of the circumstances surrounding sales data.
 A structured sale verification process provides more accurate appraisals and enables the assessor to correctly match the market.